A Note From The Human Translator

 Having been thwarted, he would retreat to a disdainful gesture at my locker.
 "And there is another example of the problem.
 A starship in such a condition is a disaster waiting to happen!"

 Of course, being a know-it-all hatchling, I dismissed it as the pettifogging of an oldster.
-We went on for years, all through lower-crèche and into middle-crèche: he nagging me and encouraging me at the same time, me putting up with his hassling with a mixture of amusement and impatience.
+We went on like that for years, all through lower-crèche and into middle-crèche: he nagging me and encouraging me at the same time, me putting up with his hassling with a mixture of amusement and impatience.

 I was coming to the end of middle-crèche when he took me aside one day and showed me something which changed my life forever: a Space Service recruit collar patch, now faded, worn and threadbare.
 You can imagine my surprise when I learned he once enrolled—not just in Space Service, but in the fleet defenders—when he wasn't much older than me.
 He'd washed out half-way through Indoctrination, but he was once considered good enough so the elite 'Dark Grays' were willing to give him a chance.
-I shut up and listened in respectful silence.
+I shut up and listened in respectful silence after that.

 "I've watched you ever since you hatched," he went on.
 "And honestly, I'm afraid you are in for a big disappointment in life."
 This was nothing new, although he wasn't lecturing me like he usually did.
 "I know how much the Space Service means to you, but unless you buckle down and improve your grades, you won't make the cut."